Norwegian version of this page

 Archiving research data

 There are national and international, general, and more discipline-specific archives that meet standards for archiving research data.
-Researchers at UiO can choose archiving solutions that are best suited, and we encourage depositing data in a discipline-specific archive.
-UiO is a partner in the general data archive DataverseNO, and the University Library is responsible for curation in UiO's collection there.
+Researchers at UiO can choose the archiving solution that is most appropriate.
+However, we often recommend that you archive your data in a discipline-specific archive if it exists.
+UiO is a partner in the general data archive DataverseNO and the UiO Library is responsible for curating UiO's collection there.

 What should you consider when choosing an archive?

-• We encourage using discipline-specific archives where possible.
+• We encourage you to use a discipline-specific archive when possible.
 A discipline-specific archive will make your data more visible to other researchers in the field.

-• When there are no suitable discipline-specific archives, we recommend using a general archive.
+• When there is no suitable discipline-specific archive, we recommend using a general archive.

-• The archive should facilitate good findability, follow recommended metadata standards, use persistent identifiers, and offer curation.
-Read more about this on our page on FAIR principles.
+• The archive should facilitate good retrieval, follow recommended metadata standards, use persistent identifiers and offer curation.
+Read more about this on our page about the FAIR principles.

-• If you wish to read more about choosing an archive, we recommend OpenAIRE's guide.
+• If you want to read more about choosing an archive, we recommend OpenAIRE's guide.

 Discipline-specific archives

-• To find a discipline-specific archive, it may be best to talk to colleagues in your department and at the University Library, as well as see what is used by peers internationally.
+• To find a discipline-specific archive, it may be best to talk to colleagues at your department and at UB, as well as see what is used by colleagues internationally.
+Alternatively, you can use one of the following search tools:

 General archives